gigerlin/easyRPC/README.md

 expose(local, new Remote({class:'rcn'}))
 .then(function(source){ ... });
 ```
-+ *local* is the local object that will process the messages sent by the server
++ *local* is the local object that will process the messages sent by the server.
+The methods of the local object which do not start with '_' are transparently sent to the server so that the server can invoke them.
 + expose needs a remote object to send to the server the SSE channel to use (see the Server side for counterpart).
 No specific method is needed.
-Remote objects have a reserved '__sse' method which is used to send SSE channel to the server.
+Remote objects have a reserved `_remoteReady` method which is used to send SSE channel to the server.
 + expose returns a Promise that resolves when the source is connected to the server.
 The source is returned so that listening to the server can be stopped by invoking `source.stop()`.

 #### Server Side